Philosophy (Science, Nature and Mind), BA

 Students should refer to https://changingmajors.asu.edu for information about how to change a major to this program.

-The analytical, writing and problem-solving skills gained through a philosophy major are highly transferrable to a very wide range of jobs, and students with a degree in philosophy have the highest median income of all humanities graduates.
+The analytical, writing and problem-solving skills gained through a philosophy major are highly transferable to a wide range of jobs, and students with a degree in philosophy have the highest median income of all humanities graduates.

 This program also provides excellent preparation for students interested in medical school.